samiksha-khare/blue-economy/README.md

-# 🌊 Blue Economy Project – Barbados (Google X Practicum)
+# 🌊 Blue Economy Project – (Google X)

-This project is a data-driven collaboration with the Google X research team to explore key challenges and opportunities within the Blue Economy of Barbados by leveraging public ocean datasets to build an analytical platform that visualizes trends in marine biodiversity, fisheries, sea surface temperature, and sargassum impact—supporting sustainable coastal decision-making.
+This project is a data-driven collaboration with the Google X research team to explore key challenges and opportunities within the Blue Economy of an island nation by leveraging public ocean datasets to build an analytical platform that visualizes trends in marine biodiversity, fisheries, sea surface temperature, and sargassum impact—supporting sustainable coastal decision-making.

 ## 📊 Dashboard Link
 [View Project Dashboard](https://lookerstudio.google.com/u/0/reporting/dbd416ff-d399-4cd3-a799-2efbecbe655a/page/p_vn4lrgfhrd)